'It will be good for the kids': Primary school principal welcomes $400,000 boost

-A primary school principal has welcomed the recently-announced schools cash injection from the government, saying he'd like to use the money for outdoor learning and sustainability development.
+An Auckland principal has welcomed a just-announced schools cash injection, saying the surprise money could fund a new sandpit and fruit and vegetable garden for his students.

-Earlier today, Prime Minister Jacinda Ardern unveiled a $400 million infrastructure spending plan that she said would benefit almost every school in New Zealand.
+Earlier today, Prime Minister Jacinda Ardern unveiled a $400 million infrastructure spending plan she said would benefit almost every school in New Zealand.

 The money is for "much-needed" infrastructure upgrades, including fixing classrooms and making them more modern, replacing roofing and guttering, and resurfacing paved areas.

-While guidelines about how the money can be spent have not yet been released, Balmoral School principal Malcolm Milner called Ardern's announcement "a lovely surprise."
+While guidelines about how the money can be spent have not yet been released, Balmoral School principal Malcolm Milner called Ardern's announcement "a lovely surprise".

 "It's good to see a government putting money into education, so the students will benefit from an improved environment," he said.